-If you attend regularly you will get the most out of your studies, you will maximise your chances of success, and you will find the relationships you build up in your classes support you in your achievements.
-If you do not attend regularly or do not keep us informed of occasional nonattendance you will find that your tutor will contact you to discuss the matter with you.
+If you attend regularly, you will get the most out of your studies, you will maximise your chances of success, and you will find the relationships you build up in your classes support you in your achievements.
+If you do not attend regularly or do not keep us informed of occasional non-attendance you will find that your tutor will contact you to discuss the matter with you.
 It is important that you take this communication seriously and make contact immediately.

 We are so firmly convinced of the importance of attendance that we regard persistent nonattendance as a statement by you that you are not interested in being a student.
-In some circumstances GSE may take steps to withdraw a student who fails to satisfactorily engage with their studies or fails to abide by university regulations (involuntary withdrawal).
-Please see the GSE Withdrawal Policy for further information.
+You will therefore find that if you do not attend for at least two years (without intermitting), you will be withdrawn from the programme.

-7. KEY DATES
+8. KEY DATES